memphisdev/save-zakar-hackathon/README.md

 * There are two types of potential submitted projects: early warning system and data visualization.
 * You have a week to create one or more of the above projects using a prebuilt sensor system and data, Memphis.dev, and Streamlit.
 * The submission deadline is Monday, August 7, 2023.
-* The submission can take place at any time during the week.
+* The submission can take place at any time during this week.
 * The winners will be announced on August 21, 2023.

 ##  🔥 The challenge
 Zakar Island has been struggling with wildfires in the last few years, taking human and animal lives.
 The fires also destroy homes and agricultural and industrial crops and cause famines.

 Zakar's current fire notification system only sends alerts 3 days after a fire has occurred.
 That's not enough time to intervene to prevent a fire froms spreading or evacuate people.
-To aid the citizens, the government installed temperature sensors and hired you.<br> Your task is to develop software that uses temperature readings and social media messages to detect wildfires before they spread and generate early-warning alerts.
+To aid the citizens, the government installed temperature sensors and hired you.<br>
+## Your task is to develop software that uses temperature readings and social media messages to detect wildfires before they spread and generate early-warning alerts.

-Read more on the data that you will work with and the scenario 👉 [here](https://github.com/memphisdev/savezakar/blob/main/scenario.md)
+Read more on the data that you will work with and the scenario [here](https://github.com/memphisdev/savezakar/blob/main/scenario.md) 👈

 ## Getting Started - Step 1 - Setting up the environment
 To get started with the hackathon, follow these steps:

-1. Sign up at the hackathon [main page](https://hackathon.memphis.dev)
+1. Sign up at the hackathon [main page](https://hackathon.memphis.dev).
-1. Create a [Memphis Cloud](https://cloud.memphis.dev/) account.<br> After account creation head to the users page and create a new client-type user.<br> Make sure to save the credentials, you will need them in step 5.
+1. Create a [Memphis Cloud](https://cloud.memphis.dev/) account.<br> * After account creation head to the users page and create a new client-type user.<br> * Make sure to save the credentials, you will need them in step 5.

 ![Group 1000002297 (1)](https://github.com/memphisdev/save-zakar-hackathon/assets/107035359/974fc81a-36f5-4566-9c2f-45abe564112d)